Little Manila: Greater Los Angeles

 Greater Los Angeles is the metropolitan area home to the most Filipinos outside of the Philippines, with the population numbering around 606,657; Los Angeles County alone accounts for over 374,285 Filipinos, the most of any single county in the United States.
 Greater Los Angeles is also home to the largest number of Filipino immigrants (16 percent of the total Filipino immigrant population of the United States), as of 2011.

 Filipinos are the largest group of Asian Americans in the region.
 The City of Los Angeles designated a section of Westlake as Historic Filipinotown in 2002.
 Historic Filipinotown is now largely populated by Hispanic and Latino Americans with most Filipinos who once resided in the area and the city in general having moved to the suburbs.
 In 2014, about a quarter of Historic Filipinotown's population is Filipino, however the population does not have a significant "visible cultural impact";.

 The San Gabriel Valley is home to a large population of Filipino Americans, particularly in the cities of West Covina, Walnut, Diamond Bar, Rowland Heights, and Chino Hills.
 Other large concentrations of Filipino Americans in Los Angeles County can be found in the South Bay area in the cities of Long Beach, and Carson, where "Larry Itliong Day" was dedicated, Panorama City in the San Fernando Valley, and the Cerritos-Norwalk-La Palma area.

 The city of Glendale and Eagle Rock neighborhood of Los Angeles is home to a large Filipino community.
 The Westfield Eagle Rock Plaza Mall has a section with a number of Filipino businesses such as Seafood City, Jollibee, Leelin Bakery, Chow King, and Cebuana Lhullier alongside a Macy's and Target store.
 Orange County also has a sizable and growing Filipino population, whose population grew by 178 percent in the 1980s.
 Large populations in the county can be found in the cities of Buena Park, Anaheim, and Irvine.
-And also the Inland Empire, California region such as Riverside, Moreno Valley, the Coachella Valley and Mojave Desert.
+And also in the Inland Empire region including Riverside, Moreno Valley, the Coachella Valley and Mojave Desert.